-Corresponding AuthorEmail:rouf.engg@gmail.com
+Corresponding Author Email: rouf.engg@gmail.com

-Abstract: A study was conducted in the Jalna district of Maharashtra State, India to assess the adoption pattern of spray technology, and safety awareness among grape growers.
+Abstract: A study was conducted in the Jalna district of Maharashtra to assess the adoption pattern of spray technology, and safety awareness among grape growers.
 The respondents were selected through random sampling and data was collected through a structured interview.
-The study revealed that among marginal landholders (< 1 ha) back-pack type sprayers were mostly in operation with an adoption level of 75%.
+The study revealed that among marginal landholders (< 1 ha) back-pack type sprayer was mostly in operation with an adoption level of 75%.
 In small landholders (1-2 ha), horizontal triplex pump (HTP) sprayers with an adoption level of 51.85% followed by tractor-operated air-blast sprayers (40.75%) were prevalent pesticide spraying technologies.
 More than 2/3rd (76.00%) of medium landholders (2-4 ha) had adopted tractor-operated air blast sprayers.
 For the application of plant growth regulators, 62.5% of small farmers, 81.8% of medium, and 100% of farmers had adopted electrostatic sprayers.
 The number of chemical sprays per season varied from 25 to 100, making grapes one of the major pesticide-consuming crops.
 Capacity, efficiency, cost, and availability of sprayers on a custom hiring basis were the four major factors affecting the adoption of spraying technologies.
-The various levels of precautionary measures were taken during chemical application among different landholding categories.
-The most prevalent health impact among applicators was headache followed by, breathing issues and eye irritation, respectively.